lucasninjaturtle/lucasninjaturtle/README.md

 # Hi there 👋 My name is Lucas, welcome to my github profile!

-- 🌱 I’m currently learning ...
-React Native, MongoDB.
+- 💻📞 I’m currently developing on React Native CLI.

 - 📫 How to reach me: ... https://www.linkedin.com/in/laguero/